 Arkansas’ first presumptive case of covid-19, the illness caused by the coronavirus, was detected in Pine Bluff on Wednesday, March 11, 2020.
 The patient had an out-of-state travel history.

-On May 11, Hutchinson announced that all Arkansans 12 and older are eligible to receive the vaccine.
+On Nov.
+3, 2021, vaccines were opened to children ages 5-11, making all Arkansans 5 and older eligible for the vaccine.
+Hutchinson had previously announced on May 11, 2021, that all Arkansans 12 and older were eligible to receive the vaccine.
 For more information on vaccines, including how many have been distributed and where you can get one, visit our vaccine page.

 Symptoms of covid-19, including fever, cough and shortness of breath, have been mild for most people but severe or even deadly for some.
 The elderly and people with underlying health conditions considered most at risk.